 Do they approve approved subjects in other institutions?

-Only materials which have been approved in other institutions or universities incorporated into the official teaching homologated.
+Only subjects that have been approved in other institutions incorporated into official Argentine education are homologated.

 What are the requirements for foreign students?

-- Original and photocopy of the Certificate of Secondary Studies, legalized and apostilled in the country of issuance of the title and validated by the Department of Interjurisdictional Relations of the Ministry of Education, Science and Technology of the Argentine Nation.
+- Original and Photocopy of the Certificate of Secondary Studies, legalized and apostilled in the country of issuance of the title and validated by the Ministry of Education of the Argentine Nation.

 - 2 4 x 4 passport photos.